pritibiyani/movie_rental/Notes/refactoring-steps.md

 - Use `Move Method` and move the calculation to Rental.
 - Change method name as now earlier method name does not make any sense.

+##### Decomposing and restructuring frequentRenterPoints

+- Use `Move Method` and move the calculation to referral points.